ascyth/the-remoters/data_deliverable/reports/data_spec/README.md

 PLAIN_TEXT: The bulk of the data we will be using in our analysis.
 A long string of text that has been cleaned to contain only alphanumeric characters.
 Variable range and contents, but is related to the ‘remote work’ keyword.
 Words within the PLAIN_TEXT can be repeated but PLAIN_TEXTs should not be duplicates of other PLAIN_TEXTs.
 Required value.

 SOURCE: The source of the Article.
 Either Reddit /r/programming, Reddit /r/experienceddevs, Reddit /r/cscarreerquestions, The Guardian, or the New York Times.
-Required value, and the range is between these three values listed.
+Required value, and the range is between these five values listed.
 No default value.
 295 from the Guardian, 548 from Reddit, 307 from NYT.

 # Sentiment Rating
 ID: Links back to the Article’s ID in the ‘Articles’ data.
 Required, not unique.